-- (a) Section 3 "Equity and dividends": The Board of Directors of the Company has been, and is expected to be, provided with authorisations to issue new shares.
-Not all of such authorisations have separate and specific purposes for each authorisation, as set out in section 3 of the Corporate Governance Code, as the purposes of the authorisations shall be explained in the notices to the general meetings adopting the authorisations. - (b) Section 3 "Equity and dividends": Given that the Company is currently in a fleet expansion phase where it is considering to invest in new vessels to facilitate future growth, the Company does not expect to make dividend payments in the medium term.
-The Company does not currently have a formal dividend policy and may revise its dividend policy from time to time.
+(a) Section 3 "Equity and dividends": The Board of Directors of the Company has been, and is expected to be, provided with authorisations to issue new shares.
+Not all of such authorisations have separate and specific purposes for each authorisation and the time limits are later than the date of the next annual general meeting, as set out in section 3 of the Corporate Governance Code, as the purposes of the authorisations shall be explained in the notices to the general meetings adopting the authorisations and authorisations are provided for a longer period than one year to ensure flexibility.

-- (c) Section 4 "Equal treatment of shareholders and transactions with related parties": The Board of Directors will consider and determine on a case-by-case basis whether independent third-party evaluations are required when/if the Company enters into agreements with close associates which do not require approval by the general meeting pursuant to applicable law.
-The Board of Directors may decide, however, due to the specific agreement or transaction, to deviate from the recommendation in the Norwegian Code of Practice section 4, if the interests of the shareholders in general are believed to be maintained in a satisfactory manner through other measures. - (d) Section 7 "Nomination committee": The Company's nomination committee consist of two members, of which one is considered independent of the Company and the other is a member of the Company's Board of Directors.
-Further, the Company believe that the relevant board member should be able to offer himself/herself for re-election to the Board of Directors.
+- (b) Section 3 "Equity and dividends": Given that the Company is currently in a fleet expansion phase where it is considering to invest in new vessels to facilitate future growth, the Company does not expect to make dividend payments in the medium term.
+The Company does not currently have a formal dividend policy and may revise its dividend policy from time to time. - (c) Section 6 "General meetings": All members of the Board of Directors of the Company will not necessarily attend the general meetings of the Company.
+The Company considers the Chair of the Board of Directors together with the chair of the Nomination Committee, the CEO and the CFO to be able to sufficiently answer questions from the shareholders on behalf of the Board of Directors and the Company. - (d) Section 7 "Nomination committee": The Company's nomination committee consist of three members, of which two are considered independent of the Company and one is a member of the Company's Board of Directors.
 The Company is of the opinion that this will not raise any material concerns regarding conflict of interest, nor the nomination committee's independency and its capability to attend to the interest of the shareholders. - (e) Section 14 "Take-overs": There are no defence mechanisms against take-over bids in the Articles of Association, nor have other measures been implemented to specifically hinder acquisitions of Shares.
 The Board of Directors has not established written guiding principles for how it will act in the event of a take-over bid, as set out in section 14 of the Corporate Governance Code, as such situations are normally characterized by concrete and one-off situations which make a guideline challenging to prepare.
 In the event a take-over was to occur, the Board of Directors will consider the relevant recommendations in the Corporate Governance Code and whether the concrete situation entails that the recommendations in the Corporate Governance Code can be complied with or not.